AlexanderARodin/AlexanderARodin/README.md

 - 👋 Hi, I’m @AlexanderARodin
-- 👀 I’m interested in Swift, Java, C++, Assembler
+- 👀 I’m mostly interested in Swift, C++, Assembler.
+Also Linux&Co are my interest area.
-- 🌱 I’m currently learning Swift.. again xD
+- 🌱 I’m currently deep diving in Linux.. again xD

 <!---
 - 💞️ I’m looking to collaborate on ...